Skip to main content

 Floor space refers to the dimensions of the actual floor of the tent, where you’ll be spending all your time laying down and (hopefully) getting some much-needed rest.
 The first number you’ll want to know here is “floor area” which refers to the total square footage of the tent floor, head to toe and side to side.
 The sweet spot is typically somewhere around 20 square feet, but that number doesn’t tell the whole story.

 The second number to look at here is the actual “floor dimensions,” which dictate how that total floor area is distributed throughout the tent.
-Because most one-person tents use a “tapered” shape, you’ll find the floor dimensions listed in one number for overall length (the head-to-toe measurement), and then two different numbers that tell you the widest and most narrow portions of the tent.
+Because most one-person tents use a “tapered” shape, you’ll find the floor dimensions listed in one number for overall length (the head-to-toe measurement) and then two different numbers that tell you the widest and most narrow portions of the tent.

 You want to focus on the larger of the two measurements first and foremost because this number dictates how much shoulder room you’ll have when laying down, and also factors into how much total space you’ll have when sitting upright in the tent.
 A good one-person tent manages between 35 and 40 inches at its widest point, but some do even better than that.
 The smaller number of the two is less significant, since you’ll only be keeping your feet there while resting/sleeping.
 Just make sure there’s enough room there to fit your sleeping pad with an extra inch or two on either side to keep you off the walls of the tent.

-Less expensive 1P models often use a simple rectangular shape like a camping tent, and only have two measurements listed for length and width.
+Less expensive one-person models often use a simple rectangular shape like a camping tent, and only have two measurements listed for length and width.
 This approach saves money and is by no means a deal-breaker, but these models are typically heavier and less livable because they don’t maximize space at the torso where you really need it.

 Peak height explained